c-ngai/KirbyNightmareInDreamLand/README.txt

 8, 9, and 0 keys can be used to show the different powerup cards (beam, spark, fire) on the HUD.
 Note that this will later be changed to show the cards when Kirby gets a powerup in Sprint5.

+When on Game over and Level Complete Screens 'up' and 'down' arrow keys navigate between Quit and Continue buttons, to select a highlighted button, use 'space'.
+Quit exits the program and continue restarts the game in room 1.

 Use 'q' to quit and 'r' to reset the program back to its initial state.

 Use 'f1' to toggle debug mode for graphics.